Pretendprof/EyeTrackingDataCollectionExample/readme.md

 * [License](#license)

 ## General Information
 - This project was developed for data collection in our lab and to demonstrate how to think about eye-tracking using consumer and entertainment focused hardware/software systems for human subjects data collection.
-It will almost certainly be obsolete before anyone uses it, but hopefully the some of the basics and approaches will make future resaerch and development easier for researchers.
-My own process and frustations
+It will almost certainly be obsolete before anyone uses it, but hopefully the some of the basics and approaches will make future research and development easier for researchers.
+My own process and frustrations

 ## Technologies Used
 - Unity (original data collected on 2018.4, tested on 2019.4 and seemed to work)
 - HTC Vive Pro Eye
 - SRanipal v.
 1.3.3 (download from HTC)
 - OpenVR (included)
 - SteamVR - It is hard to choose here, autoupdates are sneaky.
 So far the current version works (as of 10/3/22).
-One version of SteamVR broke the callback to SRanipal and resulted in intermitant dropped data frames but that seems fixed now.
+One version of SteamVR broke the callback to SRanipal and resulted in intermittent dropped data frames but that seems fixed now.
 Keep an eye on this.
 - Only tested in Windows 10

 ## Features